 The school seeks to adopt an open and accepting attitude towards children as part of their responsibility for pastoral care.
-The school hopes that parents and children will feel free to talk about any concerns and will see school as a safe place if there are any difficulties at home.
+The school works to provide an environment where parents and children feel free to talk about any concerns and see school as a safe place if there are any difficulties at home.